 Whilst there I also became proactive about continuing my passion and joined the United Nations World Peace Association (UNWPA) in Japan and worked on the refugee crisis in Myanmar by planning on providing food to the Rohingya people.

 The employment rate in Africa (South Africa in specific) is something I have noticed has been declining for the youth.
 I hope to bring home the resources I will gain from studying and working in Japan and start a business that will provide jobs at home.

 I applied to APU Ritsumeikan University in Beppu, Japan in the hopes that I can get the chance to further my educational career.
 At the beginning of last month I received an email that changed my life, I got 100% tuition reduction worth $50000 to study International Relations and Peace Studies.

 I will only need to cover my first 2 months' rent (incl. moving-in fees) and the initial admission fee then I will be all set.

 Any contribution whatsoever would be greatly appreciated.
 The admission fee is $2000 and accommodation for the first 2 months including deposits is $2000.

 I am grateful to announce that I have already received $1000 from sponsors towards my endeavor.
-If you know of anyone who might be of assistance your support would be very helpful.
+Even if you can't donate your support with sharing this would be very helpful.